juliansommer/prompts/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to view the project.

+# Locked Packages

+- next, next-auth, eslint and eslint-config-next are locked as
+  - next-auth 5.0.0-beta.4 and subsequently next 14.1.3 is required to fix a typescript session issue
+  - eslint 8.57.0 and subsequently eslint-config-next 14.2.3 is required as next 14.1.3 does not work with eslint 9

 ## TODO

+- containerise and run on aws?

 - migrate from useSession() to auth()

-- prevent users from editing / deleting other users' posts, maybe get the sessionid and check the prompt's creator against it before deleting it?
+- prevent users from editing / deleting other users' posts, maybe get the sessionid and check the prompt's creator against it before deleting it? - no button for this but they could make the api request themselves?

 - add a footer